Q What attracts voles to gardens?

 A They are important food for owls, foxes and other wildlife, so unless they are troublesome, they should be left alone.
 Voles also eat insects and weed seeds; in this respect, they are helpful to gardeners.

-Q What can I do to deter them?
+Q What can I do to deter voles?

 A Seeds and bulbs can be started off indoors in pots.
 Fine mesh wire netting (6.5mm) and a sound concrete floor can exclude them from the greenhouse.